OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

   the arrow-cpp library that bridges at near zero cost (no data copying) the internal C++ implementation with the C data interface.

-- FlatGeoBuf: a specialized implementation of get_next() has been done, which saves going through the OGRFeature abstraction.
+- FlatGeoBuf and GeoPackage: a specialized implementation of get_next() has been done, which saves going through the OGRFeature abstraction.
 See below benchmarks for measurement of the efficiency.